micro-manager/micro-manager.github.io/_pages/Measuring_camera_specifications.md

     side, look for regular patterns).
 -   Repeat steps above using other readout speeds and/or gain (if available on your camera).
+-   Now set the exposure time to 1 second.
+Repeat the above (in the interest of time, reduce the number of exposuyres to 10).
+The noise you now may observe is called temporal read-noise and often show "hot pixels".

 ## Visual inspection for fixed pattern noise in bright images